 Over 11 million Americans have been diagnosed with COPD, but the unfortunate fact is that another estimated 11 million also have COPD, but aren't aware of it, and haven't been diagnosed.
 It's for this reason that so many people die from it.
 COPD kills over 134,000 Americans each year, but this number is growing.

 What Causes COPD?

-The most common cause for both types of COPD, is smoking.
-This is the reason that with proper education, COPD is largely preventable.
+The most common cause for both types of COPD is smoking.
+This is the reason that with proper education, COPD is mostly preventable.
 The more people quit smoking, or don't even start, the number of deaths each year will begin to decline.
-Another cause is air pollution, usually in large cities with a lot of industry.
+Another cause is air pollution, usually in large cities with much industry.
 The rarest cause of COPD isn't preventable, and it's from a genetic condition called Alpha-1 Antitrypsin Deficiency.

 How Do I Know if I Have COPD?

 If you've had a cough for longer than 3 weeks, if you're having shortness of breath during regular activities, or if you're experiencing fatigue often, you should get checked out by your doctor.
-The eariler COPD is caught, the easier it will be to treat.
-Most cases of COPD aren't diagnosed until they are severe, when you will need to take medication every day, and even require supplemental oxygen.
-Of course, if you even suspect that you have COPD and you're a smoker, you should quit right away.
+The earlier COPD is caught, the easier it will be to treat.
+Most cases of COPD aren't diagnosed until they are severe when you need to take medication every day, and even require supplemental oxygen.
+Of course, if you also suspect that you have COPD and you're a smoker, you should quit right away.